Energy Markets Bitesize: No news was good news

 On Wednesday, markets pondered who was next to be cut off?
 More information is emerging of different countries position vis a vis Gazprom.
 Uniper (Germany) says it will make payments in Euro, but doesn’t expect to be cut off.
 It appears they are using the EU approved mechanism.
 ENI (Italy) is seemingly opening a Rouble bank account, OMV (Austria) said it didn’t expect to be cut off.
 Other EU countries have been more circumspect, but you’d expect Hungary to comply.
 Romania has said it’s not effected by the cuts to Poland or Bulgaria.

 With the various statements, thankfully, Gas prices have retreated again so far.
+As ever, things can change quickly in a positive or negative way.

 Disclaimer